eastwoo/questions/SRE_questions/README.md

 2. Commands to run for provisioning

 ## how to upload your assignments
-you can raise a PR with the code you need to upload
+You can raise a PR with the code you need to upload